OpenSourceMolecularModeling/OpenSourceMolecularModeling.github.io/index.md

 DOVIS is an extension of AutoDock 4.0 that provides more efficient parallelization of large virtual screening jobs.

+FlexAID is a small molecule-protein docking application.
+It can be run as a desktop application with a graphical user interface.

 idock is a multi-threaded docking program that includes support for the AutoDock Vina scoring function and a random forest scoring function.
 I can output per-atom free energy information for hotspot detection.

+LightDock is a protein-protein, protein-peptide and protein-DNA docking framework.

 MOLA is a pre-packaged distribution of AutoDock and AutoDock Vina for deployment on multi-platform computing clusters.